 - 1 tsp orange blossom water

-Transfer to a bowl and wait for it to cool down.
+- Transfer the beet to a bowl and wait for it to cool down.
 Rub it with your fingers to peel it; you will see that the skin comes off easily.
 Let cool completely before using it.

-Process all the ingredients in a blender for about a minute until it looks all smooth.
-Chill for a couple of hours at least before serving.
+- Process all the ingredients in a blender for a minute, or until the juice looks smooth.

-- Like in all Moroccan recipes, always use pure orange blossom water and never the extract.
+- As with all Moroccan recipes, always use pure orange blossom water and never the extract.

-- It is also important to use freshly squeezed orange or clementine juice (whichever, or a mix) for any Moroccan recipe calling from orange juice.
+- It is also important to use freshly squeezed orange or clementine juice (whichever, or a mix) for any Moroccan recipe calling for orange juice.

-- A medium-size beetroot is about 4.5 oz/ 125 gr and to this, we usually add 1 to 1 1/2 cupa of liquid to make a standard beetroot juice.
-It is not supposed to be on the thick side and as it sits and chills, I thin it with more liquid.
+- A medium-size beetroot is about 4.5 oz/ 125 gr and to this, we usually add 1 to 1 1/2 cups of liquid to make a standard beetroot juice.
+It is not supposed to be served thick, so as it sits and chills, I thin it with more liquid.

 - You can use 2/3 orange juice to 1/3 water or 50-50, it does not really matter.

-- Even if you may be against the addition of sugar, I find a teaspoon of it makes it taste better.
+- Even if you are against the addition of sugar, I find a teaspoon of it makes it taste better.
 You could use thin honey as a substitute.

 - During my trips, I've come across some disturbingly sweet beetroot and some excessively sweet oranges; if you have these varieties in hand, you might get away with the omission of sugar.

-- Do not suppress the vinegar, it really does make a difference without even leaving a taste.
+- Do not omit the vinegar, as it really does make a difference without leaving a taste.